What Is Drink Fit Club?

 Oh hey, you!
 We’re so glad you found us!
 Pull up a chair and let’s have a drink.
 You are probably wondering, what the heck is the Drink Fit Club, no?

-Well, in a few words, we are a fun-loving community of drinks lovers looking to cut back on our alcohol intake.
+Well, in a few words, we are a fun-loving community of drinks lovers founded by lifestyle journalist Melanie Warner Spencer.
+We are for anyone looking to cut back on their alcohol intake.
 Some of us are sober curious, others are moderating, a bunch are abstaining for now (or maybe forever) and there are those of us who are simply trying to get through the weekend without a damned hangover.

 This is the kind of club where everyone is welcome, no matter who you are, who you love, where you’re from, what you do, what you look like or what kind of drinker you happen to be at the moment.
 Our mission is to mix up tasty beverages, listen to good music, get to know one another, learn a thing or two and bring the party without the booze.
 The Clubhouse is based in New Orleans, Louisiana U.S.A. where we are always ready to let the good times roll.